sehmaluva/minija/README.md

 Minija transforms the way broiler farmers operate by bringing modern technology to traditional farming practices.
 Our comprehensive platform seamlessly integrates accounting, health monitoring, production tracking, and intelligent analytics into one powerful ecosystem.

 **From flock to profit** - Minija helps farmers make informed decisions, reduce costs, prevent losses, and maximize productivity through real-time insights and automated workflows.

-Whether you're managing a small broiler project or a large commercial operation, Minija scales with your needs and grows with your success.